-The singular purpose of the Geneva Framework, the decisions of this Council, United Nations Security Council resolution 2118 (2013) and the Convention itself is the total elimination of Syria's chemical weapons arsenal and programme.
-The Syrian declaration on its very face contains gaps, discrepancies and inconsistencies, giving rise to important questions and concerns about the accuracy and completeness of that declaration.
-Syria's accession to the Convention took place under exceptional circumstances and Syria is subject to a special mandate established by the 27 September decision of this Council and United Nations Security Council resolution 2118 (2013).
-After gassing its own people three weeks before announcing its accession, Syria's good faith cannot be assumed; its declaration must be fully corroborated and carefully scrutinised by the Technical Secretariat and States Parties.
-Therefore, Syria must respond to all outstanding questions and requests for information and demonstrate that it has fully declared all aspects of its chemical weapons arsenal and programme.
-It is incumbent upon Syria to build international confidence that it will comply with the Chemical Weapons Convention, Executive Council decisions and United Nations Security Council resolution 2118 (2013).
+The singular purpose of the Geneva Framework, the decisions of this Council, UN Security Council Resolution 2118 and the Convention itself is the total elimination of Syria's chemical weapons arsenal and program.
+The Syria declaration on its very face contains gaps and inconsistencies, giving rise to important questions and concerns about the accuracy and completeness of that declaration.
+Syria's accession to the Convention took place under exceptional circumstances and Syria is subject to a special mandate established by the September 27 decision of this Council and UN Security Council Resolution 2118.
+After gassing its own people three weeks before announcing its accession, Syria's good faith cannot be assumed; its declaration must be fully corroborated and carefully scrutinized by the Technical Secretariat and States Parties.
+Therefore, Syria must respond to all outstanding questions and requests for information and demonstrate that it has fully declared all aspects of its chemical weapons arsenal and program.
+It is incumbent upon Syria to build international confidence that it will comply with the CWC, EC decisions and UN Security Council Resolution 2118.
 The United States strongly supports the need for intensive efforts by the Technical Secretariat to clarify Syria's declaration and we expect Syria to fully cooperate.
-In the report of this session, the Council should underscore the importance of verifying the accuracy and completeness of Syria's declaration and continue its diligent oversight until the international community achieves the necessary confidence that Syria has fully declared and dismantled its chemical weapons programme.
+In the report of this session, the Council should underscore the importance of verifying the accuracy and completeness of Syria's declaration and continue its diligent oversight until the international community achieves the necessary confidence that Syria has fully declared and dismantled its chemical weapons program.

 The United States remains deeply concerned with credible indications that Syria is again using chemical weapons, as it did last August and in prior incidents, this time reportedly involving chlorine and other chemicals in attacks against the opposition.
 The preliminary findings of the Fact-Finding Mission seriously heighten these concerns.
-The systematic nature of the attacks, the intended targets and publicly-available video evidence - which U.S. information supports - that a helicopter was over the alleged attack site during at least one incident all point to one perpetrator - the Syrian Government.
+The systematic nature of the attacks, the intended targets and publicly-available video evidence - which U.S. information supports - that a helicopter was over the alleged attack site during at least one incident all point to one perpetrator - the Syrian government.

 We commend the courage and dedication of the Fact-Finding Mission to get at the truth.
 It is most unfortunate that the OPCW team came under attack and was forced to abandon its attempt to examine the alleged attack site in Kafr Zayta.
-Given the gravity of these allegations and the serious implications for Syrian compliance with the Convention, we urge the Director-General to continue the efforts of the Fact-Finding Mission to examine all credible allegations of chemical weapons use in Syria.
+Given the gravity of these allegations and the serious implications for Syrian compliance with the Convention, we urge the Director-General to continue the efforts of the Fact-Finding Mission to examine all credible allegations of CW use in Syria.
 There is no greater threat to the purpose and integrity of the Convention than use of chemical weapons.
 The Council must remain seized of this matter until all of the facts are uncovered and appropriate actions are taken.